 |

-fully opened to traffic in 1781.
-People came from all over the country to see
+the bridge was fully opened to traffic in 1781.
+People came from all over the

-it and The Tontine Hotel was built to accommodate visitors.
-The partnership
+country to see it and The Tontine Hotel was built to accommodate visitors.

 |